 Looking to the Stars of Australian Aboriginal Astronomy

 Astronomy played an important role in many ancient societies.
 Through this natural science, the ancients were able to make calendars, navigate during the night, and even explore the nature of the universe through mythology and philosophy.
 Some civilizations well-known for their astronomical developments include the Babylonians, the ancient Egyptians, and the ancient Greeks.
 The astronomy of many other cultures, however, has been side-lined, as a result of the prevailing Euro-centric view of astronomy, and civilization, in general.
-One of these is the astronomy of the Australian Aboriginal people, considered by some to be the oldest in the world.
+One of these is Australian Aboriginal astronomy - which is considered by some to be the oldest in the world.

 Story Telling About the Night Sky